5 money saving tips for hiring a car abroad

 2. Make your booking early

-Book your car before you travel as the prices will be higher when you reach your destination.
+Book your car with Enjoy Travel before you travel as the prices will be higher when you reach your destination.

 3. Avoid unfair fuel charges